-Roasting, very similar to baking, is a method of cooking pork in the oven in an uncovered pan, and without adding liquid to the pan.
+Roasting, very similar to baking, is a method of cooking pork in the oven in a shallow, uncovered pan, and without adding liquid to the pan.

 Using the drippings from the roasted meat will provide great flavor when making a stock, gravy or sauce.

 When placing a thermometer in the meat to check for doneness, be sure that the stem of it is not touching a bone because this can result in a false reading.